Jelly doughnut

-A jelly doughnut, or jam donut, is a doughnut with a Fruit preserve filling.
+A jelly doughnut, or jam doughnut, is a doughnut with a fruit preserve filling.

-Varieties include the Polish pączki, the German Berliner, the Israeli sufganiyot, the southern European krafne and the Italian bombolone.
+Varieties include the German Berliner, the Polish pączki, the Jewish sufganiyot, the Southern European krafne and the Italian bombolone.

 History

-The first record of a jelly doughnut appeared in the Polish translation (Kuchmistrzostwo) of a German cookbook published in 1532.
+The first record of a jelly doughnut appeared in a German cookbook published in 1485.
 It is uncertain whether or not that was the precise date of the jelly doughnut's invention.
 Known then as Gefüllte Krapfen, it spread throughout Europe over the next century, sometimes with other fillings considering sugar and jelly was sparsely found at the time, but Caribbean sugar plantations made both more widely available.

 By region

 Australia

 Hot jam doughnuts are popular all over Victoria.
 They can be found at fairs and markets, and they are commonly sold out of food trucks.
 They are similar to traditional German and American jelly doughnuts, but with more yeast in the dough and always served very hot.
 They are served so warm that it is common for consumers to burn their tongue on the jam.